kiloutyg/docauposte2/README.md

 1 - Install git :

-A - Install git foss utility :
+A - Install git utility (you can use an other one if you wish to like gh or gitflow):
 ```
     sudo yum install git
 ```